Up until this point, I’ve done a lot of gabbing and sharing. And it’s has been fun and instructive.

 - Sew the center front (CF) seam if applicable.

 - Stabilize and sew the shoulder seams; press the seams towards the back.
 The garment’s closure will determine if you sew one or both shoulder seams at this point.

 - Finish the armholes or insert the sleeves (Coming So Soon!), whichever is applicable.

 - Try on the garment with the right sides facing out so that the wrong sides (WS) are together.
 Now, pin fit the side seams (SS) to the contours of your body from the armholes to the hem, placing the straight pins pointing downward.
 This step allows you to account for fabric ease.
 Once you like the fit, mark the line of pins.
 This will be your final stitching line.
 Take off your garment and turn it so that the right sides (RS) are together.

 Do NOT disrespect fabric ease!
 And do NOT remove wearing ease if you like moving, reaching, sitting, eating, or breathing!

 - Now, trim the seam allowances (SAs) if necessary.
 And pin first at the underarms, then at the hem, and finally at the notches.
 If you need more pins to sew confidently, place then above every four inches apart.
-Sew the side seams from the hem up to the underarm.
-Then, press the seam allowances towards the back.
+Sew the SS from the hem up to the underarm.
+Then, press the seam allowances (SA) towards the back.